kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-step-functions-terraform.md

 ```

 You'll be asked to fill in some details like the app name, email settings and a Sendgrid API key.
-The output from the previous command should look similar ot this:
+The output from the previous command should look similar to this:

 ![SAM Step Functions](../img/sam-step-functions.png)

 ## Running Trace-based Tests

-Now that all of the required services and infra has been created, you can start running trace-based testing by doing the following:
+Now that all of the required services and infra have been created, you can start running trace-based testing by doing the following:

 1. Run this `sam list stack-outputs --stack-name <your_app_name>` sam command where you can copy the `StepFunctionsAPIUrl` value and add the `<your_api_endpoint>` placeholder from the `tests/incident.yaml` and `tests/exam.yaml` files.
 2. From the Terraform output configure the [Tracetest CLI](https://docs.tracetest.io/cli/configuring-your-cli) to point to the public load balancer endpoint with `tracetest configure --endpoint <tracetest_url>`.